actionsPrint Blog Post

 According to Clare Boothe Luce, an American playwright and politician, as well as the first American woman appointed to a major ambassadorial post abroad, “Simplicity is the ultimate sophistication.”
 As the complications of 2020 persist, the contrast and power of simplicity has become more apparent than ever before.
 Consider the tips below to simplify your mindset moving into 2021.

 - Get back to basics.
 The Herzog Hierarchy of Needs (Figure 1) reminds us that some of our basic requirements may still be under threat post-COVID.
 Our baseline physiological needs, level of safety, or feelings of belonging are being threatened.
-Worry of overpaying the mortgage because a partner has been laid off, anxiety due to a hospitalized family member across the country, or exhaustion from working overtime to compensate for the shortage of staff are just some of the very real challenges brought on by COVID.
+Worry over paying the mortgage because a partner has been laid off, anxiety due to a hospitalized family member across the country, or exhaustion from working overtime to compensate for the shortage of staff are just some of the very real challenges brought on by COVID.
 By forcing yourself to focus on only the most fundamentally important priorities, you will lower your stress and increase your chances of success and personal well-being.

 - Don’t sweat the small stuff.
 Mistakes happen and things are forgotten, particularly when we or our team members are under continued stress.
 As long as we can take care of our critically important business needs, we can give ourselves permission to demonstrate leniency in other areas.
 That said, I believe it is as important as ever to both understand and address performance issues.
 Leading tough conversations with compassion can help uncover individual stressors and reveal training opportunities.